pyryk/thematic-example/README.md

 	* Python 2 SimpleHTTPServer: in the app directory, run `python -m SimpleHTTPServer`.
 Requires [python 2](https://www.python.org/downloads/)
 	* Python 3 http.server: in the app directory, run `python -m http.server`.
 Requires [python 3](https://www.python.org/downloads/)
 	* node.js http-server.
 Install with `npm install -g http-server`, run with `http-server` in the app directory.

+## License

+This project is licensed under the MIT license to support using it as a bootstrap for Thematic.js applications.
+For details, see [LICENSE.md](LICENSE.md)